astronomer/airflow-guides/guides/logging.md

     extract() >> write_to_file
 ```

 The DAG above shows how to log at different levels of severity from within a custom python function.
-The logs for the `extract` task will show the following lines under the default Airflow logging configuration:
+The logs for the `extract` task will show the following lines under the default Airflow logging configuration (set at the level of `INFO`):

 ```bash
 [2022-06-06, 07:25:09 UTC] {logging_mixin.py:115} INFO - This log is created via a print statement